 To measure the pH of vinegar, simply use a pH strip.
 The resulting color will tell you how strong the vinegar is.
 Distilled white vinegar usually measures around pH 2.4, with a strength of 5%.
 Apple cider vinegar will have a pH of about 4.25 to 5.0.
 The lower the pH, the more acid the vinegar is.

-If you use vinegar for pickling, it should have a pH no higher than 4.5, and a strength of at least 5%.
-Similar values are required if you use vinegar as a starter liquid for kombucha, but in that case the vinegar should be pure of any additional flavors, sugars, or bacteria.
+If you use vinegar for starter liquid for making kombucha, it should have a pH no higher than 4.5, and a strength of at least 5%.
+The vinegar should be pure of any additional flavors, sugars, or bacteria.
 Distilled white vinegar is ideal for starting kombucha.

 Measuring the Strength of Vinegar